How to Plan an Overnight Hike to Flora Peak in Chilliwack

 Is parking safe at the trailhead of Flora Peak?

 The hike to Flora Peak starts at the Lindeman Lake trailhead.
-They both share the same parking area, which in the past has been associated with vehicle break-ins and thefts.
+They both share the same parking area, which in the past has been known for vehicle break-ins and thefts.
 For added security, many hikers that plan an overnight hike to Flora Peak opt to park at Chilliwack Lake Campground.
 But, keep in mind that doing so adds an additional 1.5 km to get to the trailhead.

 Discover More Hiking Trails in British Columbia

-- What Are The Best Day Hikes On Cypress Mountain?
+- Day Hikes on Cypress Mountain